PichaiRaman/SurvAnalysis_Pub/README.md

 4. Z-score based cut-off

-you can run the code via
+you can run the code by going into the code directory and typing

 ```Rscript driver.R ```